-Ear Infection & Medication Doctor in Mursfreeboro, TN
+Ear Infection & Medication Doctor in Murfreesboro, TN

-Helton Family Medicine, a Mursfreeboro Family Doctor helps individuals who are struggling with Ear Infection find long-term recovery.
-Located in Mursfreeboro, TN, Helton Family is the leader in mental health care.
+Helton Family Medicine, a Murfreesboro family doctor’s office helps individuals who are struggling with an ear infection find treatment and symptom management.
+Located in Murfreesboro, TN, Helton Family Medicine is a local leader in treating ear infections.

 An ear infection (acute otitis media) is most often a bacterial or viral infection that affects the middle ear, the air-filled space behind the eardrum that contains the tiny vibrating bones of the ear.
 Children are more likely than adults to get ear infections.